stlcours/MirandaNG/protocols/FacebookRM/docs/facebook - readme.txt

    Information about statuses
 --------------------------------
  - Online = connected to fb, chat is online
- - Invisible = connected to fb, but only for getting feeds and notifications - CHAT is OFFLINE
+ - Invisible = connected to fb, chat is offline, but you can still see other people online, receive messages, newsfeeds and notifications
  - Offline = disconnected

 --------------------------------